ChisBread/SuperChis/README.md

 # SuperChis

-SuperChis is a open-source CPLD implementation project designed to reverse engineer and understand the principles behind the original SuperCard flash cartridge for Game Boy Advance.
-This project provides complete VHDL source code and associated development tools for educational and research purposes.
+SuperChis is an open-source CPLD implementation project designed to understand the principles behind the original SuperCard-like flash carts used in the Game Boy Advance.
+The project provides complete VHDL source code for educational and research purposes.

 ## Project Features